Harness Engineering

 § 02 · CIRCUIT BREAKERSStop retrying once the upstream is clearly down

 Retries handle a single bad request.
 They don’t handle the case where 30% of your requests are failing because the upstream is genuinely struggling.
 In that scenario, every retry adds load to a system that’s already overloaded — a textbook amplification.
-The circuit breaker pattern, lifted directly from Hystrix circa 2014 and now standard in agent harnesses, fixes this.
+The circuit breaker pattern, lifted directly from Netflix’s Hystrix library (circa 2012) and now standard in agent harnesses, fixes this.

 The state machine is simple.
 The breaker has three states: